Duqduq demo: large scale validation

 Data exploration with duqtools dash

-The imas handles for each merged data set are stored in merge_data.csv
+The imas handles for each merged data set are stored in merge_data.csv.
+They can be visualized using the duqtools dashboard.

 os.chdir(duqtools_dir_done)